dchenk/simple-themed-login/readme.txt

 == Installation ==

-1. Upload the plugin to your 'wp-content/plugins' directory
+1. Upload the plugin to your plugins directory.
-1. Activate the plugin
+1. Activate the plugin.

 == Frequently Asked Questions ==